 |Types of Income (Non-employment)||Tax Rate|

 |Dividend/Capital Investment Income||5%|

 |Income from Capital Transfer||20% on net gain|

 |Income from Real Estate Transfer||2% on sales proceeds|

-Similarly, for non-tax residents, different tax rates are imposed on different types of income:
+When it comes to income tax in vietnam for expats, different tax rates are imposed on different types of income for non-tax residents.

 |Type of Income||Tax Rate|